RamneekKaur983TAMU/Wildfires_DataVisualization/README.md

 ![Dashboard Preview](./frontend/src/components/images/header2.jpg)

 A full-stack web application for exploring, forecasting, and planning wildfire response across California.
-Built with React.js, Node.js, D3.js, and Chart.js, this tool transforms complex incident data into meaningful visual insights for both analysts and the public.
+Built with React.js, Node.js, this tool transforms complex incident data into meaningful visual insights for both analysts and the public.

 ---